Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 The most basic use of the card is of course simply as a cantrip that costs 1.
 It can also be used as a free cantrip if already in play however this does of course results in less storm being available for use.
-In any of the common piles that require a non-specilist cantrip (such as Brainstorm) this can be used instead of any others.
+In any of the common piles that require a non-specialist cantrip (such as Brainstorm) this can be used instead of any others.